 Why?
-Because you’re still that same old procrastinator with no edges from last year.
-You didn’t reach your saving goal, didn’t eat organic, didn’t exercise every day or even take an online course like you said you would.
+Because you’re still that same old procrastinator from last year.
+You didn’t reach your saving goal, didn’t eat mainly fruits and veggies, didn’t exercise every day or even earn passive income online like you said you would.

 At least you lost weight?
-How much?
+How much weight?
 2kg?
 But you gained 5kg while trying to have a detty December.
 By the way, your December wasn’t even detty!

-So in 2020 you are ready again with your list of “resolutions” and shit and feel like you are going to reach the sky.
+So this year you’re ready again with your list of “resolutions” and shit and feel like you are going to reach the sky.
 Let me be the first to tell you resolutions have a high potential to fail so it’s not because Timaya sang the song.
 You know the one about him not killing himself.
 It’s not because your village people are using your picture to fan themselves.
 As much as you’d like to blame your village witches for your dumb mistakes, they are innocent.
 I hate to break it to you, but you are not so important to your village witches.
 This one’s on you.